-Maintaining compliance with Medicare and Medicaid regulations has always been a concern and priority for healthcare providers.
+Maintaining compliance with Medicare and Medicaid regulations has always been a concern and priority for healthcare providers, and a skilled Medicare fraud lawyer is mandatory if you find yourself in the middle of an investigation.
 The implementation of the Affordable Care Act increased resources available to the U.S. Department of Health and Human Services (HHS) for monitoring anti-fraud activities.
 More agents on staff means there are more eyes available to review claims prior to payment, therefore scrutiny has ratcheted up several notches.
 Also, HHS is now utilizing sophisticated analytics to identify red flags that demand further investigation.

 HHS reported that in the last three (3) years, every dollar spent on fraud investigations results in the recovery of over six (6) dollars.
 That return on investment ensures that strict enforcement and investigations are here to stay.

 Egregious cases of Medicare and Medicaid fraud, such as submitting claims for services never received by the patient, are pretty cut and dry.
 But healthcare providers should be careful that they are not inadvertently committing these other fraudulent acts:

 - Billing inaccurately by coding the bill improperly.

 - Misstating the medical necessity of a particular procedure.

 - Failing to report or return any overpayments by the insurance company.

 - Improper reporting of violations of anti-kickback or Stark Laws.